This is Tracey from Scott Fitness with

 to a non-varied training program.

-Weight training components (intensity, duration, frequency)
+Weight training components (intensity, duration,

-the least forgiving of the three components, if intensity is
+Intensity is the least forgiving of the three components, if

-endurance occur well before strength losses are experienced.
+of muscular endurance occur well before strength losses are experienced.

 Interestingly, strength and muscular development may actually